-and offers a 'Highly Skilled Migrant Visa', which allows companies to bring highly qualified expats to their Netherlands operations.
-Part-time and temporary labor is also readily available and flexible contracts are easy to negotiate compared with other countries.
+As an internationally oriented country, the Netherlands is also home to many foreign workers and offers a 'Highly Skilled Migrant Visa', which allows companies to bring highly qualified expats to their Dutch operations.
+The Netherlands also outpaces many of its competitors when it comes to workforce flexibility and adaptability.
 As a result, businesses in the Netherlands benefit from the assurance that labor is ready when they need it, for as long as they need it.